“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

 Tammy stared into nothing for a moment before answering, “It’s feasible.”

-Breccan continued eating again so Lux spoke, “We have a few prototype generators made but they don’t output enough power as we’d hoped.
+Breccan continued eating again so Lux spoke, “We have a few prototype generators made but they don’t output as much power as we’d hoped.
 There’s also the problem about creating an accurate stone finder to locate the stone in close proximity.
-We seem to be missing some knowledge that we just don’t have and so we’re willing to provide you with our resources, as well as access to our ship’s mechanic shop in exchange for the knowledge you have.”
+We seem to be missing some knowledge to complete the proximate stone locator and so we’re willing to provide you with our resources, as well as access to our ship’s mechanic shop in exchange for the knowledge you have.”

 I saw Tammy glow slightly when Lux mentioned their mechanic shop.
 This was basically an exchange of knowledge and resources.
 It seemed like a good plan to me.